Dog Safety

 If you’re considering adopting a dog:

-• Consult a professional (like a veterinarian or animal behaviorist) to learn about suitable breeds of dogs for your household.
-Dogs with histories of aggression are inappropriate in homes with children or if you plan on having a family within the next ten years.
+• Consult a professional (like a veterinarian or animal behaviorist) to learn about suitable breeds of dogs or cats for your household.
+Dogs and cats with histories of aggression are inappropriate in homes with children or if you plan on having a family within the next ten years.
+You can also find catteries in England, Northern Ireland, Scotland, and Wales here.

 • Before you bring that puppy home, think about the commitment you’re making.
 Do you have time for a puppy?
 Space?
 Adequate shelter?
 Is he going to be an inside dog or an outside dog?
 Is your lifestyle better suited to an older dog?
 Can you afford the vet bills?
 Food?
 Think about it carefully.
 It’s not fair to the dog to change your mind two months or two years into the relationship.
 That dog has dedicated itself to you for the rest of its life.
 The feeling should be mutual.